luloxi/evolution-DAO/README.md

 > Remember to run `yarn deploy --reset` to deploy the new version of the contract before calling your modified createProposal.js!

 Great!
 Now each proposal should meet a minimum amount of votes to determine a winner!
-Try calling `yarn create-proposal` to see it in action!
+Try calling `yarn create-proposal` to see "Minimum Votes" appear to each ProposalCard!

 ## ⛳️ Checkpoint 4: Adding values to use on an execution ☠️